This event has been cancelled due to rain.

 Also starting at 6:30, try your hand at plein-air drawing under the evening sky.
 We provide drawing materials, art instruction by local artist and MFA educator Elizabeth Taylor, and a model to sketch.
 All levels of drawing ability welcome.

 Films are held outdoors on the Huntington Avenue Lawn, weather permitting.
 The weather decision is made on the day of the film.
-In case of inclement weather, the screening will be cancelled and this page will be updated on the morning of the screening.

 All bags are subject to inspection by Museum staff.
 Large bags, coolers, and tall chairs are not permitted.